giulianofichera/IGBot/README.md

 ###
 ##
 ### Future roadmap:
-###  - Make the bot programmable to choose which accounts followers to scrape, and how many to scrape.
+###  Make the bot programmable to choose which accounts followers to scrape, and how many to scrape.
+###  Add functionality to see statistics from a specific account.

 #